pathscale/EndpointGen/README.md

 ## Setup and Getting Started

+Note: The directory and module structures proposed below are purely for demonstration purposes and can be changed as required according to the project EndpointGen is added to.
+This is a good default to follow though.

 1. In a terminal navigated to the root of your project, run: `cargo new --lib --vcs none gen`
 2. Add the following to the `gen` crate's `Cargo.toml`: